TERMS AND CONDITIONS

 4.6 Openweb will strive at all times to provide users with prior notice, where possible, of scheduled maintenance which may result in users having to log-off for any period of time.

-4.7 Openweb will not be responsible for the performance of external communications networks and protocols to which the service is connected, including the networks of Internet data package providers other than Openweb.
+4.7 Openweb will not be responsible for the performance of external communications networks and protocols to which the service is connected or which facilitates connection to the Openweb network, including the networks of Internet data package providers other than Openweb.
+For example: Internet Solutions, IS Ignite, Openserve, MTN and Telkom.

 Important Waiver and Indemnity